-If the idea of total sobriety — even just for a few weeks — feels daunting, these pointers will bolster your resolve.
+If the idea of total sobriety — even just for a few weeks — feels arduous, these pointers will bolster your resolve.

-Just the act of holding and sipping a drink at the end of a long day can feel relaxing — that moment is what Kimball calls the “witching hour, the transition from the go-go-go hustle to relaxing at night.”
-But what you're really craving is may just be the ritual associated with unwinding.
+Just the act of holding and sipping a drink at the end of a long day can feel relaxing.
+That moment is what Kimball calls the “witching hour, the transition from the go-go-go hustle to relaxing at night.”
+But what you're really craving may just be the ritual associated with unwinding.

-Before the pandemic, we could start that transition on our commutes, but with millions working from home, Kimball says a drink may be what marks the end of the work day and a shift into personal-life mode.
+For many people, a drink may be what marks the end of the work day and a shift into personal-life mode, says Kimball.

 Enter: the mocktail.
 “People are getting really creative and coming up with beautiful, tasty drinks that are zero-proof,” Kimball says.
-In fact, Bacardi’s 2020 Cocktail Trends Report declared lower-alcohol content in drinks to be the top trend, and Google searches for the term “mocktail” increased by 42 percent in the last year.
+In fact, according to both Yelp's top food and beverage trends of 2023 and Google Trends for 2022, mocktails and non-alcoholic drink recipes are creating a lot of buzz.

 The drink market has responded with options — from booze-free beer to not-so-stiff spirits, and turning to one may be a way to maintain your witching hour (or even happy hour) tradition without the alcohol.

-If zero-proof drinks leave you wanting a taste of an alcoholic one (it happens), identify a replacement behavior to help you relax.
+If zero-proof drinks leave you wanting a taste of an alcoholic one, identify a replacement behavior to help you relax.

 Activities that occupy your hands are particularly helpful, as they make it logistically harder to drink, says Hilary Sheinbaum, author of The Dry Challenge: How to Lose the Booze for Dry January, Sober October, and Any Other Alcohol-Free Month.

-Plus, a recent survey discovered crafting activities — think knitting, sewing, baking, or drawing — helped increase feelings of calmness, alertness, and contentment.
-Researchers even found just 45 minutes of art making can lower cortisol levels.
+Plus, a recent survey discovered crafting activities — think knitting, sewing, baking or drawing — helped increase feelings of calmness, alertness, and contentment.
+Researchers even found that just 45 minutes of art making can lower cortisol levels.

 If crafting isn't your thing, working out is a great replacement behavior to turn to.
-“Exercise alone is a stress reliever; it helps ‘burn off’ negative energy — and lower elevated heart rates, anxiety and cortisol levels by giving your body an outlet for stress reactions.”
+“Exercise alone is a stress reliever; it helps burn off negative energy — and lower elevated heart rates, anxiety and cortisol levels by giving your body an outlet for stress reactions,” says Sheinbaum.

 So rather than sitting down on the couch with your drink, meet up with a friend for a walk and talk, roll out the yoga mat or start that sourdough loaf.
 “Creating new routines can help you avoid drinking while also expanding your breadth of activities,” Sheinbaum adds.
 “You might even find something new you love to do in the process.”

 Don't let this suggestion scare you off.
-It might sound like it'll make Dry January even harder, but Kimball says anyone going alcohol-free should double-down and nix added sugar from their diets as well — you'll thank us later!
+It might sound like it'll make the month even harder, but Kimball says anyone going alcohol-free should double-down and nix added sugar from their diets as well — you'll thank us later!

 Many people experience increased sugar cravings because the physiological reaction we have when we eat sugar is a similar self-soothing mechanism to how we use alcohol, Kimball explains.
-The problem is, people tend to replace alcohol with food that is just as addictive — it’s replacing one vice for another.
+The problem is, people tend to replace alcohol with food that is just as addictive — swapping one vice for another.